-It’s important to gather as much information as possible before starting a project, and a straightforward way to gather this info is through web-based forms.
-But we’re going to look at another option — to offer a downloadable form as a PDF file, so clients have the ability to answer questions in their own time, before emailing the details back to you.
-Completed PDF forms can also be printed so the client has a hard copy — useful for referring to throughout the project.
+Before starting a design project it’s important to gather details about your client.
+One way to get the info is through web forms, but another option is to offer a downloadable form as a PDF file so clients can answer questions while offline, before emailing the details back to you.
+Completed PDF forms can also be printed so the client has a hard copy — a useful reference during a project.

 A few people have asked how to create interactive PDFs, so here’s a quick insight.